 (B) A Stock Class Race

 An official and recognized competition between competitors shall exist only within each class.
-There are no separate age or gender groups.
+Each class will be separated by men and women anytime there are 6 or more participants of each gender on a given board classification.
+There are no separate age groups.

-The Six (6) finishers within each particular class in which they participated, shall be recorded and officially entered in the books and records of the The Catalina Classic Paddleboard Association, Inc.
+The top (3) finishers within each particular men’s and women’s class shall be recorded and officially entered in the books and records of the The Catalina Classic Paddleboard Association, Inc.

 Paddleboard and Equipment Specification